How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 The second step is to register with the test administrator, Pearson VUE®.
 You can do this online or over the phone.
 Then you’ll schedule your test through Pearson VUE.

 NCLEX-RN exam fee

 The NCLEX exam comes with associated fees which you will need to pay before you can take the exam.
 You can pay by debit, credit, or prepaid card, or you can have your institution take care of the fees.

 For more information on how much you’ll have to pay, check out these instructions on the NCSBN's Application & Registration page.
 Nursing.org also has an extremely helpful table breaking down the costs of the NCLEX, which you can view here.

 What topics does the NCLEX-RN cover?

-Generally, the exam covers the skills, knowledge, and practical ability of the nurse.
+The NCLEX® assesses the knowledge, skills and abilities that are essential for the entry-level nurse to use in order to meet the needs of clients requiring the promotion, maintenance, or restoration of health.
 The test follows the five step nursing process: assessment, diagnosis, planning, implementation, and evaluation (ADPIE).